PCI Accreditation in 2026: What It Means and How to Prepare

 - Incomplete logging and monitoring

 This stage should be evidence-driven, not assumption-based.
-Every requirement must be validated against actual implementation.
+Every requirement should be validated against actual implementation and supporting records.

 Key outputs: